inex/ixp-manager-docs-md/docs/features/routers.md

 where `{handle}` should be replaced with the route handle as described above.

-The result is a JSON object with the datetime as set and is equivalent to the result of the following API call which fetchs the *last updated* field without setting it:
+The result is a JSON object with the datetime as set and is equivalent to the result of the following API call which fetches the *last updated* field without setting it:

 ```
 curl -s -X GET -H "X-IXP-Manager-API-Key: my-ixp-manager-api-key" \